kuhree/www/src/content/notes/20230201-changelog.md

 aliases:
   - Changelog - 1
 description: Welcome to the changelog!
-I've decided to start a series of posts tagged 'changelog' that let me share the things I've been enjoying recently.
+I've decided to start a series of notes tagged 'changelog' that let me share the things I've been enjoying recently.
 tags:
   - changelog